The dynamical origin of the graviton mass in the non-linear theory of massive gravity: Symmetry breaking pattern and the dynamical origin of the graviton mass

-with the appropriate contractions, we can then find the Ricci scalar as $g^{\lambda\nu}g^{\mu\kappa}R_{\lambda\mu\nu\kappa}$.
+With the appropriate contractions, we can then find the Ricci scalar as $g^{\lambda\nu}g^{\mu\kappa}R_{\lambda\mu\nu\kappa}$.
 At the linear level, if we want to compute the kinetic term for the action, we can ignore the power expansion for $\sqrt{-g}$ in eq. (\ref{eq:b1}).
 This expansion however, cannot be ignored when we consider the potential (massive action).
-At the background level, then we can use $\sqrt{-g}=S^4$.
-By taking into account the dynamical metric components given in eq. (\ref{eq:acalanojo234}), some terms of the form:
+At the background level, then we can use $\sqrt{-g}=S_0^2$.
+By taking into account the dynamical metric components given in eq. (\ref{eq:acalanojo234}), some terms of the form

-will appear at the end of the calculations for the first term on the right hand-side of (\ref{eq:acalanojo234mamamiaalejo3}).
+will appear at the end of the calculations for the first term on the right hand-side of eq. (\ref{eq:acalanojo234mamamiaalejo3}).
 Note that in eq. (\ref{eq:winner}) we have not yet introduced the physical perturbation (\ref{eq:acalanojo234mamamiaalejo2}).
 However, this is a trivial part and it will only introduce new terms depending on the derivatives of $T_0(r,t)$.
-We only have to take into account that in general:
+We only have to take into account that in general

-Then we can easily calculate the derivatives around the appropriate vacuum defined in eq. (\ref{eq:acalanojo23456789}) for the different components if we use the results:
+Then we can easily calculate the derivatives around the physical vacuum defined in eq. (\ref{eq:acalanojo23456789}) for the different components if we use the results

-For these previous type of terms, all the other expressions are standard.
-Regarding the linear-order approximation for the second term for the Riemmann tensor, we have to calculate the extra contributions of the connections coming from the $T_0(r,t)$ contribution as:
+For these previous terms, all the other expressions are standard.
+Regarding the linear-order approximation for the second term for the Riemmann tensor, we have to calculate the connections as follows

-with all the other terms being standard.
-Again in this case, we still have to expand the graviton field around the physical vacuum, such that we can work with the physical fields defined by $\bar{h}_{\mu\nu}$ in eq. (\ref{eq:acalanojo234mamamiaalejo2}).
-This is possible again by using analogous results as in eqns. (\ref{eq:winner2}) and (\ref{eq:winner55}).
-The explicit terms are:
+with all the other terms standard.
+Again in this case, we still have to expand the graviton field around the physical vacuum, such that we can work with the physical fields defined by $h'_{\mu\nu}$ in eq. (\ref{eq:acalanojo234mamamiaalejo2}).
+This is possible again by using analogous results as those reported in eqns. (\ref{eq:winner2}) and (\ref{eq:winner55}).
+The explicit result is